AnonymousCoder99/FIXX/README.md

     - Built With
 2. Getting Started
     - Prerequisites
-    - Running FIXX
+3. Running FIXX
     - Interpreting Results
-3. Contact
+4. Contact
+    - Issues

 # Getting Started
 Before running FIXX on any application, it is important to obtain a known vulnerability or exposure (CVE) from [mitre.org](https://cve.mitre.org/index.html) that contains the corresponding application for which you wish to find other vulnerabilities.